 The percent of youth smoking cigarettes in Washington State is at a new low, but after factoring in the growing popularity of electronic cigarettes, overall use of products containing nicotine has remained constant.

-The percent of 10th grade students who used electronic cigarettes quadrupled from 3.9 percent in 2012 to 18 percent in 2014, then decreased to 13 percent in 2016.
-The percent of 10th grade students who used cigarettes, cigars, smokeless tobacco or e-cigarettes increased from 13.5 percent in 2012 to 20.6 percent in 2014 and then decreased in 2016 to 15.5 percent.
+The percent of 10th-grade students who used electronic cigarettes quintupled from 3.9 percent in 2012 to 21.2 percent in 2018.
+The percent of 10th grade students who used cigarettes, cigars, smokeless tobacco, hookah, or e-cigarettes increased from 16.3 percent in 2012 to 22.6 percent in 2018.

 Contact us at P4IPH@doh.wa.gov